zoidberg-xgd/pixivflow-webui/README_EN.md

 ## 📝 License

-See the main project LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file in the root directory for details (if available).

 ## 🙏 Acknowledgments